 If you’re looking for an extra layer of warmth, or perhaps want to add more of a decorative touch to better design your bedroom, any kind of patch quilt, afghan, or fur blanket will work.
 The first two we mentioned, being the patch quilt and afghan, tend to be more outdated when it comes to style.
 However they can add a cozy appearance to any men’s bedroom since their most commonly found in cabins with old fashioned decor.

-Now on the other hand if you’re looking to add some serious appeal to your bedroom, grab a fox fur throw blanket.
+Now on the other hand if you’re looking to add some serious appeal to your bedroom, grab a fox fur throw blanket like this one on Amazon.
 They’ll add a dash of class and luxury to any bedroom, and can really pull any look together.
 They can be quite expensive, and their price tag usually isn’t unreasonable unless you’re buying some incredibly rare authentic fur.
 Other than that, you’ll be a witness to how these ultra-plush blanks can almost have the same effect as diamonds on women.